Cojo99/Portfolio-Site/README.md

   - The game was successfully tested and run on all developers' machines, ensuring a consistent experience across different environments.

 ### Summary:
-This project highlights my ability to work in a team, manage version control, and develop a complete, interactive web-based game with a focus on both functionality and user experience.
+This project highlights my ability to work in a team, efficiently utilize a version control system, and develop a complete, interactive web-based game with a focus on both functionality and user experience.